 Properly storing the key ingredients

 The zoning laws in my town prohibit me from keeping a dairy animal in my (very small) back yard, so I have had to make do with keeping a stash of butter in the freezer.
 I’ve never needed to keep any single package of butter in the freezer for more than a couple months – not nearly enough time for it to go bad.
+However, one friend keeps many, many pounds of storebought butter in her freezer and says they have never had an “off” flavor, even after several months.

 Commercially canned butter is also available, and it has a guaranteed shelf life of at least two years, according to the manufacturer.
 This option is much pricier, but may prove a godsend if you are without electricity, and by extension, refrigeration.
 Other manufacturers also offer powdered butter.
 Powdered butter is useful in recipes, including baking, and when mixed with water, it produces a nice spread for bread and rolls.
+It’s one drawback is that it does not melt in a pan.
+For that, you’ll need canned butter or homemade.

 White sugar is exceedingly shelf-stable and can practically withstand a nuclear blast.
 Brown sugar, however, has a tendency to become rock-hard over time.
 One suggestion is to nix brown sugar entirely, and store white sugar and molasses, instead.
 Add a small amount of molasses to the white sugar, and voila!
 Messy, but effective.
 Molasses has a shelf life of 18 months to two years.